ZachPe17/hello-world/README.md

-My name is Zachary Persson, I'm twenty years old, and I am a junior at Salem state
+Hello, my name is Zachary Persson, I'm twenty years old, and I am a junior at Salem State University